RyuChaeHyun/RyuChaeHyun/README.md

 Also, I have a strong interest in **security** and try to keep security in mind while developing.🛡️💓

 I enjoy working out at the gym, doing Pilates, and drinking coffee.🏋️‍♀️🧘☕
-I’m also passionate about traveling and have explored various countries around the world. 🌍✈️
+I'm also passionate about traveling and have explored various countries around the world. 🌍✈️

 Always excited to **connect** with like-minded individuals and **collaborate** on innovative projects!